 Digital scholarship encompasses a wide range of digital methods and tools, from digital mapping (GIS) to data visualization to network analysis.
 The digital scholarship program at Bryn Mawr serves as a hub for faculty, students, and staff pursuing collaborative projects within and across disciplines that cultivate digital proficiencies.
 Through this program, we equip and empower the Bryn Mawr community to make informed choices about how they will interact with, create, and critique digital technologies.

-In concert with the Leadership, Innovation and Liberal Arts Center, students bring the digital skills they gain at Bryn Mawr into 21st-century careers.
+In concert with the Career and Civic Engagement Center, students bring the digital skills they gain at Bryn Mawr into 21st-century careers.